ThanksSirAlex/slingshot/README.md

-### simulation
-I spend too much time on nodejs, express and mongoose.
-So I found that I didn't have enough time to implement the simulation.
-But I left some TODO which show the idea on how I'm going to implement it.

 ### websocket
 The code of web socket is in `backend/bin/start:41`, path of the websocket url is `ws://localhost:3000/ws`, it implement features as follow:
 1. if client send `miners`, it will return all miners.